Women's Basketball Coaches Association: Events and initiatives

 The WBCA sponsors a variety of events throughout the year.
-The major event is the annual convention, coinciding both in timing and location with the Final Four weekend of the NCAA Women's Division I Basketball Championship.
+The flagship event is the annual convention, coinciding both in timing and location with the Final Four weekend of the NCAA Women's Division I Basketball Championship.
 Other sponsored events occur throughout the year, some in conjunction with the annual convention, others at different times.

 Convention

-The main function of the convention is for business meetings, such as board of directors meetings, and other administrative meetings.
+The primary function of the convention is to facilitate business meetings, such as board of directors meetings, and other administrative meetings.
 The program also typically includes panel presentations including members and outside speakers, workshops, awards and outside exhibitors.

 WBCA High School All-America Game

 The WBCA formerly sponsored an All America game, inviting twenty of the nation's top high school female basketball players.
 Only seniors in high school were eligible.
-In addition to the twenty players invited to play in the game, an additional twenty players are named as Honorable Mention All-Americans.
-The invited players are divided into two teams, and played an all star game in the same city as the Final Four (although sometimes at a different venue).
+In addition to the twenty players invited to play in the game, an additional twenty players were named as Honorable Mention All-Americans.
+The invited players were divided into two teams, and played an all star game in the same city as the Final Four (although sometimes at a different venue).
 The game was typically scheduled for the off day between the semifinals and championship game of the NCAA Division I women's basketball tournament.